 The challenges facing municipalities in the province are clear, but so are the solutions - and they are not unattainable.
 For sustained and impactful capacity and accountability improvements, councils must act decisively and with urgency.
 With strong leadership, effective oversight by councils and council committees and targeted interventions by coordinating institutions, municipalities can improve their governance, stabilise their finances and enhance their service delivery.
 This must not just be about compliance or debits and credits - it must be about transforming the way municipal officials do things to ensure that municipalities deliver on their promise to serve communities well.

-Leaders will have to act immediately and decisively for local government to have a fair chance of irregularities Provinces
+Leaders will have to act immediately and decisively for local government to have a fair chance of recovering from failures in governance and service delivery.